 Welcome to the Yale Club of Georgia Book Club!
 We meet monthly — or close to monthly — at different members’ homes and read a variety of fiction and nonfiction books chosen by the members.

-Our next meeting will be in February 2018.
+Our next meeting will be in September 2018.
 Please contact us for the address or to be put on our mailing list for future book club meetings.

 Next selection: Factfulness: Ten Reasons We’re Wrong About the World–and Why Things Are Better Than You Think, by Hans Rosling

 “One of the most important books I’ve ever read—an indispensable guide to thinking clearly about the world.” – Bill Gates.